+The underwriters have a 30-day option to purchase a maximum of additional shares of common stock.

+We intend to use the net proceeds from this offering to commercialize our T2Dx and T2Candida product candidates if they receive marketing authorization from the FDA, to fund development of our other product candidates and for working capital and general corporate purposes.
+See "Use of Proceeds" beginning on page 47.

+See "Risk Factors" beginning on page 11 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.

+"TTOO"

-Common stock offered by us shares Common stock to be outstanding after this offering shares Option to purchase additional shares The underwriters have a 30-day option to purchase a maximum of additional shares of common stock.
-Use of proceeds We intend to use the net proceeds from this offering to commercialize our T2Dx and T2Candida product candidates if they receive marketing authorization from the FDA, to fund development of our other product candidates and for working capital and general corporate purposes.
-See "Use of Proceeds" beginning on page 46.
-Risk factors See "Risk Factors" beginning on page 10 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.
-Proposed NASDAQ Global Market symbol "TTOO" Conflict of interest Because certain affiliates of Goldman, Sachs & Co., an underwriter of this offering, beneficially own % of our common stock as of March 31, 2014, and are together entitled to designate one member of our board of directors prior to the closing of this offering, Goldman, Sachs & Co. is deemed to have a "conflict of interest" within the meaning Rule 5121 of the Financial Industry Regulatory Authority, or FINRA.
+Because certain affiliates of Goldman, Sachs & Co., an underwriter of this offering, beneficially own % of our common stock as of June 30, 2014, and are together entitled to designate one member of our board of directors prior to the closing of this offering, Goldman, Sachs & Co. is deemed to have a "conflict of interest" within the meaning Rule 5121 of the Financial Industry Regulatory Authority, or FINRA.
 Accordingly, this offering will be made in compliance with the applicable provisions of FINRA Rule 5121.
 FINRA Rule 5121 prohibits Goldman, Sachs & Co. from making sales to discretionary accounts without the prior written approval of the account holder and requires that a "qualified independent underwriter," as defined in FINRA Rule 5121, participate in the preparation of the registration statement and exercise its usual standards of due diligence with respect thereto.
 Morgan Stanley & Co.
 LLC has agreed to act as "qualified independent underwriter" for this offering.
 See "Underwriting (Conflict of Interest)".